thedotmack/native-apps-on-steroids-slides/slides/suggested-file-structure.md

                 └── photo_gallery.html

 #### Steroids will take the `app` folder and compile it so you can keep DRY (Don't repeat yourself)

+Note:
+- Set up in a model / view / controller way
+- Steroids builds these files for you